UMD: A Globally Connected University

 |TOTAL ESTIMATED COST OF ATTENDANCE:||$6,620|

 NOTE: If you are a non-UMD graduate student, you will need to pay a $75 application fee to the UMD graduate school to participate in this program.

 Please refer to the following resources for more information on funding study abroad

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

-Julie Koser is Associate Professor and Undergraduate Program Director for Germanic Studies in the School of Languages, Literatures, and Cultures at the University of Maryland.
+Regina Ianozi is Assistant Clinical Professor and Undergraduate Advisor for Germanic Studies in the School of Languages, Literatures, and Cultures at the University of Maryland.
 She will be the Resident Director for the Winter-Term Tübingen program.
-Dr. Koser teaches undergraduate and graduate courses on topics in German literature and culture from the 18th century to today with a research focus on the period known as the Goethezeit (Age of Goethe).

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.

 As a part of this program, you will engage in the following activities: